 The old saying “show, don’t tell” is especially important when creating educational content.

 Do you need customers to learn a process, or understand a use case?
 Well, short videos are a powerful tool for customer enablement.
 Consider how the use of your product or service can be practically demonstrated, and create a punchy video tutorial that covers the basics.

-A Learning Management System (LMS) with video capabilities can be a great platform for customers to access your videos tutorials in a user-friendly and convenient way.
+A Learning Management System (LMS) with video functionality can be a great platform for customers to access your video tutorials in a user-friendly and convenient way.

 Leverage the power of webinars

 While you’re leveraging the power of live demonstration through video, don’t forget to consider the role of webinars in your customer education strategy.

 Perhaps there’s something new happening with your brand, or with one of your products?
 Offer a free webinar on your LMS, and advertise it on your blog and social media channels.
 Webinars bring a sense of active discussion and collaboration to your training, and this can be invaluable in making customers feel considered, engaged, and satisfied.

 Case studies and scenarios provide a valuable opportunity to practice new skills.
 They provide a safe space for customers to fail and try again, and also to get feedback that helps them succeed in the future.
 This can make them feel comfortable with a product before making the financial commitment to purchase it.

 The key to successful case studies is making sure that they’re relevant and relatable to your target customers.
 So, you might need to create tailored cases and scenarios for sub-groups of customers.

 An LMS to support customer education